AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_ab_initio.md

 !!! info
 	We will now introduce _ab initio_ Molecular Dynamics simulations where the atomic forces come from a first-principles code.
 We will use `FHI-aims` as this calculator in the following.
 We assume:

-	- You have familiarized yourself with running MD simulations with FHI-vibes for the LJ-Argon toy model.
+	- You are familiar with running MD simulations in a different context and are here to learn how to run MD with `FHI-vibes`.
+[A more detailed introduction to running MD is given below for a toy model.](3_md_canonical_sampling.md).
+	- You are familiar with MD postprocessing.
+An imcomplete tutorial given [below](3_md_postprocess.md).
 	- You are familiar with running `FHI-aims` calculations.
-	- Optionally: You are familiar with running `FHI-aims` calculations on a workstation or supercomputer.
+	- Optionally: You are familiar with running `FHI-aims` calculations on a workstation or computing cluster.

-In principle, _ab initio_ molecular dynamics simulations are identical to MD simulations using an empirical force field like Lennard-Jones, only that the forces are computed from first principles, e.g., using density functional theory (DFT) with LDA or GGA xc-functional in the Born-Oppenheimer approximation.
+_Ab initio_ molecular dynamics simulations are MD simulations where the forces are computed from first principles, e.g., using density functional theory (DFT) with LDA or GGA xc-functional in the Born-Oppenheimer approximation.
 Thus,

 $$
 \begin{align}